Things work, do they?

 Many years ago, my (very small) company won a key public sector contract.
-With a big-break in hand, orientation in the world of Westminster became hugely important.
+There I was, big-break in hand, moving into a world I didn’t know.
+Learning about how things work was essential.
+With innocent enthusiasm, I attended relevant conferences.

 - Policy Making (power, politicians, mandarins, concepts, ideology, clean hands, expedient)